lumi-a/masters-thesis/thesis.typ

     $
 ]

-The structure of hierarchical clusterings is, for example, useful for taxonomy, but does come at a cost: Usually, the optimal $k$-clusterings need not have a nested structure, so there might not exist a hierarchical clustering $(H_1, …, H_n)$ such that every $H_i$ is an optimal $i$-clustering.
+The structure of hierarchical clusterings is useful for, for example, taxonomy.
+It does come at a cost, however: Usually, the optimal $k$-clusterings need not have a nested structure, so there might not exist a hierarchical clustering $(H_1, …, H_n)$ such that every $H_i$ is an optimal $i$-clustering.
 The set of points in @example-hierarchical-clustering is such an example.

 #{
   let points = ((0.94, 0.68), (0.99, 0.12), (0.17, 1), (0.99, 0.04), (0.14, 0.92), (0.7, 0.87)).map(v => ((v.at(0) + 0.1) * 0.8, (v.at(1) + 0.1) * 0.8))